josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## TypeScript

-A programming language based on JavaScript that is notable for its optional typing system.
+A programming language based on JavaScript that is notable for the associated optional typing system.
 TypeScript provides compile-time type checking and strong tooling support The type checking and tooling support include code completion, refactoring, inline documentation, and intelligent search.
 Many code editors and IDEs support TypeScript either natively or with plug-ins.